How to make 3D medical animations: step-by-step process explained

 3D modeling & texturing

 After the research phase, it’s time for highly detailed 3D models.
-Using Blender and other 3D modeling software, 3D artists create 3D digital models of organs, tissues, and physiological systems.
+Using Blender and other 3D modeling software, our artists create 3D anatomical models of organs, tissues, and physiological systems.
 The accuracy of these models is key to making the final animation scientifically reliable.

 Then, the models go through several rounds of review involving medical experts, animators, and 3D artists.
 This stage helps to: